Papa John’s sales, shares plunge amid battle with company founder

 The Kentucky-based company reported a same-store sales decline of 6% at North American store locations in its second quarter, outpacing the decline expected by analysts.
 Quarterly revenue fell more than 5% to $408 million, below the $425.5 million mark projected by Wall Street analysts polled by Thomson Reuters.

 Adjusted earnings declined 31% to 49 cents, falling short of an expected 54 cents.
-Papa John’s lowered its full-year earnings estimate to between $1.30 and $1.80 due to the weak quarterly results.
+Papa John’s lowered its full-year earnings estimate to between $1.30 and $1.80 due to the weak quarterly results and said it now expects North America same-store sales to fall by between 7% and 10% for the year.

 “Earlier this year, we began implementing key changes in how we operate and market our products to refocus on quality and better connect with customers,” said Steve Ritchie, President and CEO of Papa John’s.
 “While results have been challenged by recent events, we are committed to these strategic priorities and continue to believe that they will lead to enhanced performance.
 We have also begun an external audit of Papa John’s culture and will address any improvements that are recommended at its conclusion.”